COLORADO PRIMARY RESULTS | Former clerk Pam Anderson wins GOP Secretary of State primary over indicted clerk Tina Peters

 “We don't need machines,” she said.
 “We can use machines to verify the hand count if you want, but I think that's a waste of money to the people of the counties.”

 Editor's Note: This story has been updated with the Anderson campaign's rebuttal to O'Donnell's statement about being urged to leave the race.
+It has also been corrected to reflect that the new voting machine standards in 2015 did not require counties to immediately buy new equipment.

 You want to know what is really going on these days, especially in Colorado.
 We can help you keep up.
 The Lookout is a free, daily email newsletter with news and happenings from all over Colorado.
 Sign up here and we will see you in the morning!